HarvsG/r-SpaceX-AI-Bot/API Agent/README.md

   - Choose a ZIPed file of the [above contents](https://github.com/HarvsG/r-SpaceX-AI-Bot/tree/master/API%20Agent/r-SpaceX-AI)
 Note - You may use and edit this on condition you do not submit it to google for approval

-If you would like to contribute to the testing or development or testing please contact me using my github email.And consider joining the [r/SpaceX github](https://github.com/r-spacex) community and/or [slack](rspacexgithub.slack.com).
+If you would like to contribute to the testing or development or testing please contact me using my github email and consider joining the [r/SpaceX github](https://github.com/r-spacex) community and/or [slack](rspacexgithub.slack.com).